 Who are we?

-We are a group of concerned residents and volunteers who have come together to campaign for safe streets for children to walk or ride to school, the whole way from their home to school.
+We are a group of concerned residents and parents who have come together to campaign for safer streets for children to walk or ride on, the whole way from their home to school.
 We are currently gathering signatures on our petition as well as engaging the community and stakeholders on making school journeys safe.

 How can I help?